Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 U.S. History 101 1877 - Present (HIS 101)

 Upon successful completion of the learning experience, students will be able to: identify, explain, and give examples of significant developments in American history over a defined span of time, roughly the 1860s to present; examine and analyze historical developments through knowledge of institutional, social, cultural, and political evolution, and change over a defined span of time, roughly the 1860s to present; and interpret and evaluate historical evidence.

-Topics include the history of the United States from the post-Civil War era (roughly the 1860s) to the present day.
-The course will introduce major social, political, economic, and cultural events and it will address how those events affected the development of American society.
-Particular attention will be devoted to the role of popular cultural and to the emergence of the United States as a world power.
+Topics include the history of the United States from the post-Civil War era (roughly the 1860s) to the present day, major social, political, economic, and cultural events and how those events affected the development of American society.
+Particular attention is devoted to the role of popular cultural and to the emergence of the United States as a world power.

-In the lower division baccalaureate degree category /associate degree category, 3 semester hours in History, U.S. History or as a general elective (10/20).
+In the lower division baccalaureate/associate degree category, 3 semester hours in History, U.S. History or as a general elective (10/20).